 Oh holy s**t.
 That's just not even fair.
 That puppy is the (^.^) emoticon.
 That dog is so cute that it makes you inexplicably mad.
 You just want to yell at it, tell it to tone it the f**k down already.
 I fell in love with you instantly, OK?
 Now you're just rubbing it in, Captain Buggles.
 But hey, all puppies are cute.
 What does it look like grown up?

 That is the biggest, dumbest, friendliest dog I have ever seen.
 If nature was a movie, that dog would be played by John Goodman.
 Now, here's the scale of the thing:

 Jesus Christ!
 That is exactly the size of a full-grown person.
 But look!
 They're hugging!
 They wuv each other!
 Isn't that adorable?
 Let's look at another picture of hugging!

-OK, so the Caucasian shepherd seems to have the largest mouth full of razor sharp teeth this side of a Sarlacc Pit... but that's probably just the shot, right?
+OK, so the Caucasian shepherd seems to have the largest mouthful of razor-sharp teeth this side of a Sarlacc Pit, but that's probably just the picture, right?
 No way that's the norm.

 But then, here it is as a puppy again:

+Buggles!
+You're like a pill-bug made of fur!
+I love you!
 Maybe it's all worth it.
 I mean, that dog must be secretly full of affection to start out looking like that.
-Oh hey, look - the adult's back!
-Here it is...
+Oh hey, look, the adult's back!

 Here it is, hating you so much that it is apparently learning to walk like a man and growing thumbs out of the sheer will of fury just so it can reach up and GOUGE OUT YOUR f*****g EYES FOR LOOKING AT IT.